HABITAT RESTORATION INITIATIVES

-It is important to preserve habitats, and in some instances restore them after damage from development, conventional agricultural practices, pollution and encroachment.
+It is important to preserve habitats and, in some instances, restore them after damage from development, conventional agricultural practices, pollution, and encroachment.
 We are working to restore and maintain habitats at many of our conservation areas.
 The following are brief glimpses at some of the work being done at our sites.

 Meadow Restoration